SteveClement/wiki.localhost.lu/InfoSec/GeneralProtection.md

 ## Set master passwords where possible

-/!\ Bare in mind that setting a Master Password on your Firefox and Thunderbird is essential.
+:warning: Bare in mind that setting a Master Password on your Firefox and Thunderbird is essential.

 Yes I do save my Passwords from Various web sites on my Laptop.
 Everyone has more than 30 different logins and it is either the same password everywhere or different passwords stored in Mozilla's Password Safe.